 Of course, these steps can add to the duration and hostility of the process, and these are factors to consider when weighing your options as well.
 Once again, to determine what is in your best interests based on your personal circumstances, you should speak with an experienced local divorce attorney.

 Schedule a Free Initial Consultation with our Divorce Lawyer in Gurnee & Lake County, IL

-If you would like to speak with an attorney about proving your spouse’s adultery in Gurnee, IL, we encourage you to contact us for a free, no-obligation consultation.
+If you would like to speak with a divorce lawyer about proving your spouse’s adultery in Gurnee, IL, we encourage you to contact us for a free, no-obligation consultation.
 To schedule a confidential appointment with divorce attorney Deanna J. Bowen, give us a call at 847-623-4002 today.